tuchandra/sitev1/content/silph.md

 ![png](output_23_0.png)

-Because we observed a rate of 1 in 114 for Poliwag, the likelihood for the rarity has now shifted much further left.
+Because we observed a rate of 1 in 114 for Horsea, the likelihood for the rarity has now shifted much further left.
 It is now almost entirely implausible for the shiny rate to be any lower than 1 in 200, and even 1 in 150 is starting to look unlikely.

 The next shiny released was Nidoran M.